Michael Rice Sells 11,461 Shares of BioLife Solutions, Inc. (NASDAQ:BLFS) Stock

-BioLife Solutions, Inc. (NASDAQ:BLFS) CEO Michael Rice sold 11,461 shares of the business’s stock in a transaction on Tuesday, August 3rd.
-The stock was sold at an average price of $48.26, for a total value of $553,107.86.
-Following the transaction, the chief executive officer now directly owns 277,771 shares in the company, valued at approximately $13,405,228.46.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through this hyperlink.
+BioLife Solutions, Inc. (NASDAQ:BLFS) CEO Michael Rice sold 11,461 shares of the firm’s stock in a transaction dated Thursday, August 5th.
+The shares were sold at an average price of $48.37, for a total value of $554,368.57.
+The sale was disclosed in a filing with the Securities & Exchange Commission, which is accessible through the SEC website.

 Michael Rice also recently made the following trade(s):